AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 * 11/08/2019 - Version 4.0.0 released: support to SFEW 2.0 database has been added; support to FER+ annotations added; CLAHE option added; support to PGM and PPM formats added; option to transform database with rectangular images into squared ones added (currently only for SFEW 2.0); many corrections and improvements to the code and its readability have also been made.
 * 10/09/2019 - Version 4.0.1 released: minor corrections to GUI and JAFFE classifier.
 * 28/09/2019 - Version 4.0.2 released: option to transform images into square ones added for CK+, FACES and RaFD database.
+* 05/10/2019 - Version 4.0.3 released: minor corrections to the code and the GUI, minor changes to the program name.

 ### Final notes
 The images automatically classified with FEDC can be used, for example, for the training of a neural network capable of recognizing facial expressions, through the use of Keras or similar frameworks.
 Since the code of the program is freely usable, it is possible to implement small changes to make the program work even in totally different contexts.